 Hi there!
-My name is Nadine Selinger and I am the Chief Executive Officer and Artistic Director of Dance City.
+My name is Nadine Selinger and I am the Owner, Chief Executive Officer and Artistic Director of Dance City.
 I thought it would be nice to share the story of Dance City and how my childhood dream became a reality!

 My passion for dance started at a young age.

 I am a proud prairie girl that was born and raised in Estevan, Saskatchewan.
 Although I moved around a little in my teenage years, most of my dance training took place in Estevan and that is where I developed my passion for dance.
 When I was two-and-a-half years old, I overheard my parents talking about a new dance studio that was opening in town and immediately started insisting that I be put in dance classes.
 After a little convincing (the dance studio required a minimum age of three years old), the dance teacher allowed me to participate in the dance class and I haven’t looked back since.
 Little did I know that was the moment that would change my life forever; I had found a passion for something that excites me every single day and that I cannot imagine a single day without.